bogdan/blog/_posts/2012-02-30-javascript-ajax-submit-form-validation.markdown

 {% endhighlight %}

-And this job will be done by [AjaxSubmit](https://github.com/bogdan/ajaxsubmit) library:
+All the dirty work can be done by [AjaxSubmit](https://github.com/bogdan/ajaxsubmit) library that implements all the ideas described above:

 {% highlight js %}
 $('#new_user').ajaxForm();
 {% endhighlight %}

-The main goal reached: Make super modern ajax form is as easy as regular form.
+The main goal reached: Make super modern AJAX form is as easy as regular form.
 If you still can't believe that it is so easy - check out [LIVE demo](http://ajaxsubmit.heroku.com).

-## AjaxSubmit history: Is it flexible?
+## AjaxSubmit: Is it flexible?

 AjaxSubmit is a library that has 2 years of experience behind.
 About 7 different engineers made their contribution during this time.
-Take a look at the [Read Me](https://github.com/bogdan/ajaxsubmit#readme) for more information how to customize it for your needs
+Take a look at the [Read Me](https://github.com/bogdan/ajaxsubmit#readme) for more information about API, callbacks and configuration options.

-You can also checkout [Mailtrap](http://mailtrap.io) service where all forms are made with AjaxSubmit.
-This a perfect example of how your site could look like with this library.
+You can also checkout [Mailtrap](http://mailtrap.io) that is a perfect example of how your site could look like with this library in every web form.